SimmsSays/simmssays.github.io/_posts/2020-02-18-relationships-with-lotti.markdown

 **Q:** What makes it worth it?

 **A:** He’s my best friend.
 Even if we don’t see each-other for a while, we have so much fun when we’re together, that it makes it all worth it.

-What would you say to people unsure about long distance relationships?
+**Q:** What would you say to people unsure about long distance relationships?

-I would say that it’s really, really difficult so if you’re not 100% committed, don’t bother.
+**A:** I would say that it’s really, really difficult so if you’re not 100% committed, don’t bother.
 There’s no point- let’s not beat around the bush here- it just gets messy, it’s hard, so you have to be in it 100%.